stoiet/frontend-workshop/exercises/04-reddit-comments-async/README.md

 ### Exercise
 - first of all, get all sub reddit with GET http://reddit.com/api/sub-reddits
 - subscribe to sub-reddits with #language tag (only two) with GET http://reddit.com/api/<id>/subscribe
-- use token from subscription to get all comments from every subscried sub-reddit
+- use token from subscription to get all comments from every subscried sub-reddit with POST http://reddit.com/api/sub-reddit/<id>/comments BODY: { token }
 - return the list of comments

 ### Hints